micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-24-rashi_en.md

 <b>Whoever smites a person shall be put to death,</b> even if he did not kill him, but [merely] caused a wound, for here [the word] “soul” does not appear.
 And of one who smites <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>his father or his mother. [this] verse speaks, and [this verse is placed here] to compare [this case] to one who smites an animal: Just as one who smites an animal [when it is] alive [is liable], so [too] one who smites his father [when he is] alive [is liable] — excluding one who smites [his father or mother] after [their] death.
 Since we find that one who curses [one’s father and mother even] after death, is liable to the death[-penalty], it was necessary to state [the law] regarding one who smites [a parent’s body after death] that he is exempt [from the death penalty].
 [The comparison goes the other way as well:] Just as [for wounding] an animal, [one must pay compensation], [for] if there is no wound there is no payment, so [too] one who strikes his father is not liable [to the death-penalty] until he causes a wound to him.

 ### passuk 22
-<b>For I am Adonoy, your God,</b> the God of all of you; just as I attach My Name to you, so I attach it to converts.
+<b>For I am Hachem, your God,</b> the God of all of you; just as I attach My Name to you, so I attach it to converts.

 ### passuk 23
 <b>And Bnei Yisroel did — </b> [they carried out] the complete <i>mitzvoh</i> of stoning mentioned elsewhere [on the blasphemer]: casting [the condemned man down from a height], the heaping of stones [on him], and hanging [his body afterwards].